LokeshXs/aaft-assesment-backend/README.md

 ## Known Limitations

--Duplicate detection fetches all leads
+- Duplicate detection fetches all leads
 - No transactions for multi-step operations
 - Indexing is not done
 - Advanced DB queries not implemented(like GROUP BY, ORDER BY)